RandomDudeXLD/PRWS-Changelogs/README.md

 - Renamed commands and updated their descriptions to be more descriptive.
 - Improved the code's internal structure as always (but this time like, better).
 - Updated command checks for user contexts.
-- Added kill synonyms to some kill results from the kill command.
+- Added kill synonyms (like murder) to some kill results from the kill command.
 - And other things I likely forgot to document here.

-**Version 3.6: Released on March ??, 2026**
+**Version 3.6: Released on March 17th, 2026**
 - Added some needed OwnerOnly commands.
 - Fixed Join and Exit events not working properly.
 - Improved error handling.